rospaceinitiative/Landsat-vs-Copernicus/README.md

 All the code is meant to work on Linux subsystems, so if you are using Windows, we recommend you install WSL: [https://learn.microsoft.com/en-us/windows/wsl/install](https://learn.microsoft.com/en-us/windows/wsl/install).
 You will need to have Python 3 installed on your computer and the following libraries:

-- ee
+- earthengine-api
-- datetime
+- folium
 - geemap
-- subprocess
-- json
-- time
-- sys
+- geojson
-- os
+- numpy
 - requests
-- folium
 - shapely
-- numpy
+- xarray

 We hope that you enjoy this, and for any other questions, please contact the speaker at: simonel.david@rospin.org